multiprocessio/datastation-documentation/0.9.0/Panels/Code_Panels.md

 # In-Memory SQL

 In-memory SQL is a way of running SQL queries solely against other panels without a running database.
+You don't need to set up a data source to use it.
 It is useful in situations where you don't have a database but the most natural way to express a join or filter is in SQL rather than code.

 SQL panels can refer to the results of other panels by using `DM_getPanel($number)` where `$number` is the zero-indexed panel you